unclearness/inflation_py/README.md

 # inflation_py
-An implementaion of inflation from silhouettes.
+An implementation of inflation from silhouettes in python.
-Generate height/depth map and mesh from silhouettes.
+Generate a height/depth map and a mesh from a single silhouette.
 No machine learning is included.

 # Sample inputs and outputs